jguinea/fastapi_sklearn_template/README.md

 ## TODO

- * Find memory hoarding problem and solve it.
+ * Change Swagger parameters
- * Check prediction of individual data points for issues.
-Probably a bug somewhere.
+ * Check adaptability for prediction/classification
- * Installable and encrypted standalone module for Ubuntu.
- * Add model generation on start-up.
+ * Logging
+ * Generation of model from docker start-up/environment variable
  * Add endpoints to change the hyperparameters of the model.
- * Use sklearn pipeline for full model.
- * Change UMAP online.
- * Remove -1 ids from return values of API
+ * Definition of model on environment variables.